Punakha Dzong: Architecture

 Administrative offices of the dzong, a very large, white-washed stupa and a bodhi tree are located in the first courtyard.
 Also seen in the same courtyard, on the far left, are a mound of stones and a chapel dedicated to the queen of the nāgas.
 The residential quarters of monks are located in the second courtyard, with the utse intervening in between the first and the second courtyards.
-There are two historic halls in this courtyard; one of Ugyen Wangchuck, who subsequently became the King and another hall where the King was decorated in 1905 with the Order of the Knight Commander of the Indian Empire by John Claude White.
-The third courtyard is at the southernmost end of the dzong where the remains of Pema Lingpa and Ngawang Namgyal are preserved.
-Machey Lakhang ('machey' literally means "sacred embalmed body") in the third courtyard has the well preserved embalmed body of Zhabdrung.
+There are two historic halls in this courtyard: one of Ugyen Wangchuck, who subsequently became the king, and another where the king was decorated in 1905 with the Order of the Knight Commander of the Indian Empire by John Claude White.
+The third courtyard is at the southernmost end of the dzong, where the remains of Pema Lingpa and Ngawang Namgyal are preserved.
+Machey Lakhang ('machey' means "sacred embalmed body") in the third courtyard has the embalmed body of Zhabdrung.
 This Lakhang was rebuilt in 1995.
-The casket containing the embalmed body is not opened at all.
-However, the place is visited by the King and the Je Khenpo mainly to seek blessings before assuming their offices.
+The casket containing the embalmed body is not opened.
+However, the place is visited by the king and the Je Khenpo, mainly to seek blessings before assuming their offices.

-Flash floods resulting from glacial lake outburst flooding in the upper reaches of the valley, are a common occurrence in the Mo Chu and Pho Chu rivers, and in the past caused flooding and damage to the dzong, especially in 1957, 1960 and 1994.
-Fires and earthquakes have also further added to the problem.
-In 1996, flash floods in the Pho Chu river damaged the large stupa and caused several deaths.